damonsk/metal-and-stars/mod-page-description.md

 ### What's next?
-I'm going to continue working during this early-access period.
-I'll continue squashing bugs and doing minor balance.
-It's likely that this is all the content you can expect from this mod, at least for a while.
+I'll continue squashing bugs and doing minor balance, but It's likely that this is all the content you can expect from this mod, at least for a while.
+I'd like to come back and refine the visuals a bit someday.

 ### Localization
-If you'd like to do a simple localization in your language, I'm happy to include it When I give my locale file to a translation machine, I can't verify that it was translated correctly (because I don't speak that language)
+If you'd like to do a simple localization in your language, I'm happy to include it.
+Make a PR on the Github page.

 ### Contribute
-I do this because I want to, and I want people to enjoy what I make,
-but if you'd like to buy me a coffee, you can do so below.
+I do this because I want to, and I want people to enjoy what I make, but if you'd like to buy me a coffee, you can do so below.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O5O619DUV0)